Women for Human Rights: Raahat

 The decade-long conflict that pervaded Nepal led to numerous violations of different rights as well as laws.
 Many said violations took place in the case of women, and Nispakchya was established as a result in 2014 in order to safeguard the integrity of and provide justice for CAW.
 Being a common platform for women who had been victimized during the armed conflict, the initiative deals with the issues of these women and circulates information to the concerned stakeholders.
-The network of Nispakchya is spread over ten districts in Nepal, with the end objective of encompassing the entire country.
+The network of Nispakchya is spread over ten districts in Nepal, with the ultimate objective of encompassing the entire country.

 RED Color Movement

 The color red symbolizes womanhood and is the color presented to every young girl when she comes of age.
 But these very colors are torn away from her when a woman becomes a widow.
 Her ornaments are broken, her 'sindhood' is wiped away and she is forced to wear white for the remainder of her days.
 After the death of the husband a woman is labeled and marked as an outcast, because of which the white saree that is forced upon her also serves as an apt metaphor for the dry and hard lives single women lead.
 The philosophy of the red color movement was this: single women in the country should not be distinguishable from the rest just because of the color they wear.
 Several women stood in solidarity with this movement as a sign that it was time to do away with these social malpractices and to bring equality to all single women.
 The movement was the very personification of the WHR motto: No discrimination on the basis of marital status.
 250 young single women and six elderly single women broke the social stigma and rallied for the Red Movement in Rupendehi.
 The Red Movement had been initiated by WHR since 2002 in Dhading.
-The program was initiated with a rally which was later followed by felicitating single women with red colored bangles and vermilion.
+The program was initiated with a rally which was later followed by felicitating single women with red-colored bangles and vermilion.
 A major tool employed by this ground-breaking movement was the Red Tika Challenge.